NeelarghyaK/NeelarghyaK.github.io/README.md

 # RESTAURANT-CHEFABLE #
 This is a simple website created for a restaurant using HTML and Sass CSS.
 It provides a basic online presence for the restaurant, allowing customers to get an overview of the restaurant, view the menu, and contact the restaurant for inquiries or reservations.
+To view this site click on this link: https://neelarghyak.github.io/

 ### Features ###
 **Home Page**: The website includes a home page that showcases an inviting image or a brief description of the restaurant.
 This helps create an attractive visual impression for visitors.